maniotrix/offline-ai-assistant/karna-python-backend/inference/omniparser/chat_with_chatgpt.md

     // the state of screen can be also determined by just comparing and finding visual clues like icons or texts on screen , hence identifying visual changes jsut like human vision
     // need to better conceptualise this wait thing
-    // clicking at any random point at any point and pressing end is not very visual way of doing it, its mostly traditional botting so when copy icon is there on screen for latest response, why are we clciking and pressing unneccesarily? we should directly look for copy icon, and we keep track of copy icons programmatically?
+    // clicking at any random point at any point and pressing end is not very visual way of doing it, its mostly traditional botting so when copy icon is there on screen for latest response, why are we clciking and pressing end unneccesarily? we should directly look for copy icon, and we keep track of copy icons programmatically?, no not visual way how humans do? need better approach, which is more visually aligned than hardcoding stuff
+        // do we need to capture even when user is not triggering any events?